sanfordcheung/CSCI3100-Group12/README.md

 - MySQL server
 - Node.js
+- User from mainland needs to use VPN as the host of e-mail sender is gmail
 - Express - install with command: `npm install express`
 - Express sessions - install with command: `npm install express-session`
 - MySQL for Node.js - install with command: `npm install mysql`